-Australian Associated Press closes after 85 years
+Australian Associated Press closing after 85 years

 AAP Editor-in-Chief Tony Gillies said in a tweet: “The saddest day: AAP closes after 85 years of excellence in journalism.
 The AAP family will be sorely missed.”

-APP Chief Executive Officer Bruce Davidson operations would cease at the end of June.
+AAP Chief Executive Officer Bruce Davidson said operations would cease at the end of June.

 Australian Associated Press’s Pagemasters editorial production service will also close at the end of August, he said.